Jardelpz/Scrapping_Selenium/README.md

 This project was designed to automate my monthly routine.
 Every month I have to generate the download of my college's bank slip.
 With what has been done, it is only necessary to run the project and I will have in my "preferential" email the bank slip as well as the financial history of payments.
+PS: This works for FURB students, only.

 ## Getting Started